jeidmann/jeidmann.github.io/_projects/8_project.md

 ---
 layout: page
-title: the impact of reservoir management on sediment mobility
+title: hot tub temperature alert system
-description: Understanding the movement of stored sediment after a storm, and how reservoir management shapes its movement within a drinking water reservoir.
+description: Get a text notification when the hot tub falls below a certain limit, no matter where you are in the world!
+Using 'If That Then' technology.
-img: assets/img/Difference.png
+img: assets/img/hot_tub.png
-importance: 5
+importance: 2
-category: work
+category: fun
 ---

 Every project has a beautiful feature showcase page.